Global Indemnity Group (NASDAQ:GBLI) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Free Report) in a research note issued to investors on Friday.
+StockNews.com started coverage on shares of Global Indemnity Group (NASDAQ:GBLI – Free Report) in a research report report published on Saturday morning.
 The brokerage issued a buy rating on the insurance provider’s stock.

-Global Indemnity Group (NASDAQ:GBLI – Get Free Report) last released its earnings results on Tuesday, August 8th.
+Global Indemnity Group (NASDAQ:GBLI – Get Free Report) last issued its quarterly earnings data on Tuesday, August 8th.
 The insurance provider reported $0.50 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.58 by ($0.08).
 Global Indemnity Group had a return on equity of 3.59% and a net margin of 5.90%.
-The company had revenue of $141.89 million during the quarter, compared to analyst estimates of $146.00 million.
-As a group, research analysts predict that Global Indemnity Group will post 2.34 earnings per share for the current year.
+The company had revenue of $141.89 million for the quarter, compared to the consensus estimate of $146.00 million.
+On average, sell-side analysts forecast that Global Indemnity Group will post 2.34 earnings per share for the current year.

 Institutional Investors Weigh In On Global Indemnity Group

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in GBLI.
-State of Wyoming increased its stake in shares of Global Indemnity Group by 42.9% in the second quarter.
-State of Wyoming now owns 1,400 shares of the insurance provider’s stock worth $47,000 after buying an additional 420 shares during the last quarter.
-First Republic Investment Management Inc. bought a new stake in shares of Global Indemnity Group in the second quarter worth $259,000.
-Renaissance Technologies LLC increased its stake in shares of Global Indemnity Group by 36.5% in the second quarter.
-Renaissance Technologies LLC now owns 11,214 shares of the insurance provider’s stock worth $377,000 after buying an additional 3,000 shares during the last quarter.
-Ellsworth Advisors LLC bought a new stake in shares of Global Indemnity Group in the third quarter worth $393,000.
-Finally, Cove Street Capital LLC increased its stake in shares of Global Indemnity Group by 2.1% in the first quarter.
-Cove Street Capital LLC now owns 81,882 shares of the insurance provider’s stock worth $2,305,000 after buying an additional 1,647 shares during the last quarter.
-Hedge funds and other institutional investors own 37.69% of the company’s stock.
+Several large investors have recently made changes to their positions in the stock.
+Springhouse Capital Management LP increased its position in shares of Global Indemnity Group by 48.6% during the first quarter.
+Springhouse Capital Management LP now owns 359,481 shares of the insurance provider’s stock worth $10,119,000 after acquiring an additional 117,610 shares in the last quarter.
+Ameriprise Financial Inc. boosted its holdings in Global Indemnity Group by 1.5% during the first quarter.
+Ameriprise Financial Inc. now owns 312,084 shares of the insurance provider’s stock worth $8,785,000 after purchasing an additional 4,491 shares during the last quarter.
+RBF Capital LLC boosted its holdings in Global Indemnity Group by 9.7% during the second quarter.
+RBF Capital LLC now owns 193,475 shares of the insurance provider’s stock worth $6,500,000 after purchasing an additional 17,088 shares during the last quarter.
+Cove Street Capital LLC boosted its holdings in Global Indemnity Group by 25.3% during the second quarter.
+Cove Street Capital LLC now owns 102,565 shares of the insurance provider’s stock worth $3,445,000 after purchasing an additional 20,683 shares during the last quarter.
+Finally, Renaissance Technologies LLC boosted its holdings in Global Indemnity Group by 7.1% during the first quarter.
+Renaissance Technologies LLC now owns 84,134 shares of the insurance provider’s stock worth $2,195,000 after purchasing an additional 5,600 shares during the last quarter.
+Institutional investors own 37.69% of the company’s stock.

 About Global Indemnity Group